 Looking for the BEST homemade pizza sauce?
 You’ve come to the right place!
-In this from scratch pizza sauce recipe, onion and garlic is simmered with herbs, sun dried tomatoes and wine.
+Sautéed minced onion and garlic combined with dried herbs, sun-dried tomatoes and wine in a thick and robust tomato sauce.
 This recipe yields 1-1/2 cups in about 30 minutes.

 Making my own pizza sauce from scratch used to mean opening a can of tomato sauce, sprinkling in a little Italian seasoning, a pinch of sugar, garlic powder and maybe a pinch of red pepper flakes.
 Until one day when I opened up my pantry to start making pizzas and I realized I was out of tomato sauce.